sachinkorevisualstudio/csharpwinformdesignerexp/README.md

 Reload VS Code if prompted.

 Alternatively, download the .vsix file from the releases page and install it manually via VS Code's "Install from VSIX" command.

 ##Usage

-terminal to create winform project
+terminal to create winform project using command line dont net core sdk with path varible neccesory in environment varibles (tested in Windows 11 os).

     dotnet new winforms -n MyWinFormsApp
     cd MyWinFormsApp